 4.9.7.
 CRL Issuance Frequency

-Apple Public CA issues a new CRL at least once every 48 hours.
+Apple Public CA issues a new CRL (i.e., thisUpdate) at least once every twenty-four (24) hours.
 CRLs are issued with a nextUpdate time no longer than 7 days from the thisUpdate time.